Trance-0/Raven-24/DocumentsFolder/Raven-24 Diary/Chess Takes Two.md

-To be honest, it’s not the game itself that’s interesting, I never really expected her to win in first place.
-It’s mostly me playing with myself in my mind.
+To be honest, it’s not the game itself that’s interesting, I never really expected her to win in first place, and expected a game where its just solely my mind playing against myself.

-But it was interesting nevertheless.
+Yet, somehow she exceed that assumption.
+HaHa what a pleasant surprise, I had no idea how she did it.
+I thought I knew everything, such sudden loss brought back subtle old feelings I haven't felt in a while, those that deviates from those bland emotions.

 It’s been a long time since I ever actually played with anyone, and it seems like she is really enjoying it.
 I like laughing with her, though it is also selfish for me to do so.